marktonneson/demo-tuned/README.md

 * Easy to apply
 * Easy to customize
 * Persists across reboots
-* Installed and enabled with RHEL 7
+* Installed and enabled with RHEL 7 and RHEL 8
 * Available for RHEL 6 as well

 Number of predefined profiles for common use cases: